-If you love Chipotle’s pinto, look no further because now you can make them at home.
+If you love Chipotle’s pinto beans, look no further because now you can make them at home.
 Dried pinto beans cook all day in the slow cooker with bacon, onion and garlic to make these flavorful Bacon Pinto Beans.
 Perfect for rice bowls, nacho night or even on their own.

 This post contains an affiliate link.
 I only recommend products I love and use regularly.
 For more information, read my full disclosure here.